shimakazevn/uma-auto-train-event-helper/README.md

 Make sure these conditions are met:

-- Screen resolution must be 1920x1080
+- Screen resolution must be 1920x1080 > 4k
-- The game should be in fullscreen
+- The game should be in borderless
 - Your Uma must have already won the trophy for each race (the bot will skips the race)
 - Turn off all confirmation pop-ups in game settings
 - The game must be in the career lobby screen (the one with the Tazuna hint icon)